Zhang Jian Memorial Hall

 There is an exhibition hall, a reception hall and a film and television hall in the main building of the memorial hall.

 The exhibition hall mainly exhibits pictures, objects, models and audiovisual materials to tell stories about Zhang Jian.

-Address: Zhuangyuan Street, Changle town, Haimen, Nantong, Jiangsu province
+Address: Zhuangyuan Street, Changle town, Haimen district, Nantong, Jiangsu province

 Direction: Take Bus No 1

 Admission fee: 30 yuan ($4.25) for each adult; 15 yuan for each child with height ranging from 1.2 meters to 1.4 meters; free admission for children under 1.2 meters.